ScottDeLuzio/featured-post-exclude-category-for-genesis/readme.txt

 The rest of the widget settings are identical to the default Genesis Featured Posts widget.

 == Changelog ==
+= 1.0.5 =
+* Updated tested up to versions of WP and WooCommerce.

 = 1.0.4 =
 * Updated tested up to version.
 * Added Contributors.